Woah, the winds of March: A look back at Denver's winds so far this month

 The wind gusts at the airport this March are not shown on this chart.

-The Beaufort Wind scale further breaks this down, categorizing wind strength into 12 different categories.
+The Beaufort Wind scale further breaks this down, categorizing wind strength into 12 categories.

 We broke the days down into three different categories to illustrate peak wind gusts: